 Plainview's boys outscored Madill 26-63 in the team standings.
 Durant's Alberto Vasquez won the meet with a 17:53, but runner-up Cameron Corbin of Tishomingo was named the LCC champion because Durant is not a part of the conference.

 Corbin (18:11), Jose De La Cruz of Madill (18:24) and Ardmore's Zarius Flenory (18:38) were the top 4 finishers.

-Page 2 of 2 - Gray thinks things will only get better for Plainview, who are on track for an eighth consecutive state championship in girls cross country, and a fourth straight title in boys.
+Gray thinks things will only get better for Plainview, who are on track for an eighth consecutive state championship in girls cross country, and a fourth straight title in boys.

 "Coach is always telling us that we're just as good, if not better, than last year," Gray said.
 "He thinks we have a good chance of still coming back and winning state this year, too."